lricardo/gns3-for-fedora/README.md

 ## Warning

-There are versions of GNS3 in Fedora's 24, through RPM Fusion.
-In this last version, the script use pip to install both gns3-server and gns-gui.
+There are versions of GNS3 on RPM Fusion.
+In this last version, the script uses pip to install both gns3-server and gns-gui.
-This scripts include dynamips (if you want to use Cisco images) and iouyap.
+These scripts include dynamips (if you want to use Cisco images) and iouyap.
+You can install all (using the aio script) or you can run each one, one by one.

 What's included
 ---------------